Academic Standards of Progress

 An academic week is defined as any period of seven consecutive days in which at least one day of regularly scheduled instruction or examination occurs.
 Instruction time does not include periods of orientation, counseling, homework, vacation or other activity not related to class preparation or examination.

 The add/drop period is the first five (5) instructional days of the fall, spring and summer full terms.
 The add/drop period for the FlexStart terms in the fall, spring and the summer is the first one-three (1-3) instructional days of the term depending on the length of the term.
 During the add/drop period students may drop courses without academic penalty and students may add only courses that have not yet met.
 Admittance to courses that have already met (including hybrid/mixtures and online) is at the discretion of the department chair.
 Students who register for a course but who do not attend a face-to-face class or log into and actively participate in an online course before the published deadline will be dropped from the course for not attending.
 No grade will be assigned for courses dropped for not attending and a full refund of tuition excluding the enrollment fee and any late fees will be processed.
 Courses dropped during the add/drop period will not appear on transcripts.
 Students may be reinstated in a class at the discretion of the department chair.
 A grade of “W” will be awarded and transcripted for classes dropped after the census date through the 75% date of the term.
-Students can drop classes online through Self Service or they can go to the Student Records Office to complete a drop form.
-A student or an instructor cannot initiate a drop during the last 25 percent of the course except in extenuating circumstances.
+Students can drop classes online through Self Service or they can go to the Registrar’s Office to complete a drop form.
+A student or an instructor cannot initiate a drop during the last 25 percent of the course (after the deadline to drop a class) except in extenuating circumstances.
 Documentation must be provided to the Registrar and approval by the appropriate department chair or dean will be requested.
-Go to the SCC website, www.sccsc.edu/records to review the drop procedure for students.
+Go to the SCC website, www.sccsc.edu/records/ to review the drop procedure for students.
 All students are encouraged to check their SCC email regularly for important reminders about drop deadlines and other important dates.

 Auditing a Course